Skip to content

 payload: json.Json,

-Block until the next application-level inbound frame arrives.
-Skips binary frames and heartbeat replies, and translates protocol close/error events into Error(ChannelClosed).
-Only the process that called connect should call this — see process ownership.
+Block until the next frame for this topic arrives.
+Only the process that called connect or join may call this — see process ownership.

 pub fn close(channel: Channel) -> Result(Nil, AquamarineError)

-• Channel — opaque handle returned by connect.
+• Channel — opaque handle to a joined topic.

-• Codec — supplied to connect; the bundled aquamarine/phoenix.codec() covers Phoenix Channels and Beryl.
+• Codec — supplied to the socket; the bundled aquamarine/phoenix.codec() covers Phoenix Channels and Beryl.

 • Incoming — record returned from receive.